fabiocolacio/crypt/README.md

 Crypt
 =====

 Easily encrypt and decrypt files from the command line or from scripts.

 Install
 -------

 You must have a Go compiler installed in your system to compile this program.
+You can get a copy at https://golang.org/dl

+You must also have Go's PBKDF2 package installed.
+You can install that package with the following command:

+    $ go get golang.org/x/crypto/pbkdf2

 You can then compile crypt from the root directory of this project with the following command: